Wealth & Poverty Week: Identities and Inequalities

 Monday, Feb.
 5, noon-1 p.m., Alden 319 - Dr. Eve Ng, Assistant Professor of Media Arts and Studies and Women's, Gender and Sexuality Studies, "Constraint and Possibility in the Transnational Funding of LGBT Advocacy," cosponsored with Women's, Gender and Sexuality Studies

 Tuesday, Feb.
 6, 1:30-2:30 p.m., Alden 319 - Dr. Olga Belskaya, Assistant Professor of Economics, "The Reversal of the Gender Education Gap and Its Impact on the Wage Gap in Russia"

 Wednesday, Feb.
 7, 3-4 p.m., Alden 319 - Dr. Shannon Nicks, Assistant Professor of Community and Public Health, "Using a Community-engaged Approach to Examine Peer Support and Survivorship Outcomes for African American Women with Breast Cancer"

 Thursday, Feb.
 8, 3-4 p.m., Alden 319 - Dr. Theda Gibbs, Assistant Professor of Teacher Education, and Dr. Lisa Harrison, Associate Professor of Teacher Education, "Disrupting the School to Prison Pipeline through Restorative Teacher Training"

 Friday, Feb.
-9, 4-5 p.m., Alden 319 - Dr. John Watkins, Chair and Director of the Graduate Center for Gerontology at the University of Kentucky, "Complexity and the Future of an Aging Appalachia," cosponsored with Appalachian Rural Health Institute, Child and Family Studies, Social and Public Health, and College of Health Science and Professions
+9, 4-5 p.m., Alden 319 - Dr. John Watkins, Chair and Director of the Graduate Center for Gerontology at the University of Kentucky, "Complexity and the Future of an Aging Appalachia," cosponsored with Appalachian Institute to Advance Health Equity Science, Child and Family Studies, Social and Public Health, and College of Health Science and Professions